Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 What is a Scatter Plot?

-A scatter plot (also called a scatter chart) is a visualization tool that plots data points along a horizontal and vertical axis.
+A scatter plot graph (also called a scatter chart or xy graph) is one of the many charts you can make in Google Sheets.
+It’s a visualization tool that plots data points along a horizontal and vertical axis.

-This helps you deduce at a glance a number of different things:
+This helps you deduce at a glance several different things:

-- You can actually see how the data points are distributed.
+- You can see how the data points are distributed.

 - You can understand how the data variables relate to one another.